Condensation and damp can damage your health and your property so it’s essential that you tackle the problem as soon as you spot the first signs.

 How to treat damp

 Both rising and penetrating damp require structural solutions.
 Penetrating damp can be resolved by finding the source of the problem – often an overflowing gutter, missing tile or similar – and repairing the break in the property’s weatherproof seal.
 Rising damp may be more complex to solve as it typically requires the installation of a new damp-proof course, or the repairing of the existing one.
 Depending on the property size and type, the damp proof course may not be easy to access so this work can be disruptive.
+If it becomes a serious case to which you have flooding, then flood damage restoration is something to keep in mind.

 How do I know what to do?